 Stages are run in the order of their given priority, and aren’t otherwise named.
 Stage priorities can be any integer, positive or negative, you prefer.
 In our example, the first stage has a priority of 1 and the second stage a priority of 2, however -99 and 42 could be used instead.
 Ordering based upon stage priority gives you the ability to run certain rules before or after others, which might exist in other connected pipelines, without modifying those other connected pipelines.
 This is particularly handy when dealing with changing data formats.

 For example, if there was a second pipeline declared with a stage assigned priority 0, that stage’s rules would run before either of the ones from the example (priorities 1 and 2, respectively).
 Note that the order in which stages are declared is irrelevant, since they are sorted according to their priority.

-Stages then list the rule references they want to be executed, as well as whether any or all of the rules’ conditions need to be satisfied to continue running the pipeline.
+Stages then list which rule references they want to be executed, as well as whether any or all of the rules’ conditions need to be satisfied to continue running the pipeline.

-In our example, imagine rule “has firewall fields” checks for the presence of message fields
+In our example, imagine that the rule “has firewall fields” checks for the presence of message fields

 dst_ip, but does not have any actions to run.
 For a message without both fields the rule’s condition would evaluate to

 and the pipeline would abort after stage 1, as the stage requires all rules be satisfied (